joalopez1206/CV/cv_eng.typ

     - PDF scraping with Tesseract OCR
     - Network generation from extracted data
     - Implementation of a simple application to visualize the network using Neo4J and visjs
-    - Study of the network, its topology, and properties ]
+    - Study of the network, its topology and properties with networkx ]
 )
 #exp(